SageWizdom/SageConnect/README.md

 See the [Wiki - Advanced Settings][] for more details on configuration and advanced settings.

+## ToDo

+* Learn and reuse the original PlexConnect Template mechanism (currently manually generating all menus)
+* Clean up all code (I've horribly uglied up the current PlexConnect release)
+* Make this able to run on the same box as the SageTV server (currently on a standalone)
+* Make this much much better looking (see item 1, hack)

 ## More detailed Information about the files

 * __PlexConnect.py__ -
 Main script file, invoking the DNSServer and WebServer into seperate processes.
 * __PlexAPI.py__ -